Built for your success

 How large are Choate's summer and first-year associate classes?

 Our summer classes typically range in size from 12-15 law students.
 Since summer associates typically receive and accept an offer for full-time employment, our starting first year classes are a similar size.

 How does the review/evaluation process work?

-Summer associates receive formal mid- and final-summer reviews from the Hiring Partners.
+Summer associates receive formal mid- and final-summer check-in's from the Hiring Partners.
 Additionally, they receive regular feedback during the summer from the attorneys with whom they work